 "Oh, the usual," he grumbled, "Bunch of children who don't know the difference between 'don't touch something' and 'let's try and blow somethin' up to see what happens'."

 Emily couldn't hide the smirk that followed.
-She could only imagine what sort of nonsense Leonard saw on a daily basis as the Chief of Medical.
+She could only imagine what sort of nonsense Leonard saw on a daily basis as the Chief Medical Officer.
 He didn't complain too much, but when he did, it was usually for a good reason.
 Crew members had a tendency to avoid the medbay at all costs due to the reputation that had spread like wildfire across the ship.

 "Sounds like one interesting day," she smirked in amusement as she caught the look he threw her.
 "Maybe something we can discuss over a drink?" she asked, her smirk widening when they reached his quarters.